diamantidis/diamantidis.github.io/_tips/2020/06/29/how_to_add_support_for_dark_mode.md

 }
 ```

 Lastly, we will use those variables to assign their values to CSS properties.
-In our case, we will use the variable to set the background and the color of the body
+In our case, we will use the variable to set the background and the color of the body.

 ```css
 body {